What does the E119 Baxi fault code mean & how to fix it?

 E119 faults indicate that there has been a pressure drop in your Baxi boiler and your system isn’t working properly.
 Low pressure is a very common problem.

-If your boiler is over 10 years old, it may be time to consider a new replacement boiler as old boilers become less energy efficient, problems start to arise and running costs start to add up.
+If your boiler is over 10 years old, it may be time to consider a replacement boiler as old boilers become less energy efficient, problems start to arise and running costs start to add up.

 This will usually cause a shortage of hot water and central heating.
 It is easy to top up the low water pressure in your central heating system and it can be an excellent way to get your hot water and heating back up and running.
 If the pressure suddenly drops again, that is a sign of a leak in your boiler, pipes, or radiators.